The General Studies requirements for Chadron State College are available on a separate page for easy reference.

 Students who plan to practice Social Work in the Nebraska Panhandle service area are encouraged to take Spanish and Lakota culture and language courses.

-Students interested in the following fields of Social Work practice, may want to consider ONE OR MORE of the following recommended electives:
+Students interested in the following fields of Social Work practice, may want to consider taking elective courses in the following areas of interest:

 Copyright © Chadron State College.
 All Rights Reserved.